AdaCore/xmlada/docs/sax.rst

   This abbreviation indicates that the error message is related to an unsatisfied validity-constraint, as defined in the XML standard.
-The XML document is well-formed, although it doesn't match the semantic rules that the grammar defines.
+The XML document is well-formed, although it doesn’t match the semantic rules that the grammar defines.
 For instance, if you are trying to validate an XML document against a DTD, the document must contain a DTD that defines the name of the root element.